 AI for small business in 2026: a practical guide that skips the hype

-An honest, vendor-neutral guide for small business owners weighing AI.
-Where it actually saves time today, what it costs, and how to start without burning a quarter on a failed pilot.
+An honest, vendor-neutral guide for small business owners weighing AI — where it saves time today, what it costs, and how to start without a failed pilot.

 Every week we hear from a small business owner who has been told they need AI but has no idea what that actually means.
 They’ve seen the headlines, the LinkedIn posts, the pitches.
 They want to be smart about it.
 They don’t want to spend $40,000 on a chatbot nobody uses.